FAQ: Disability Retirement

 May a retiree change a payment option selection after the effective retirement date?

-Changes may be made, in writing, within 120 days after the date the NHRS Board of Trustees approves a disability application or from the effective date of retirement, whichever is later.
+Changes may be made, in writing, within 120 days after the date the NHRS Board of Trustees or its Benefits Committee approves a disability application or from the date of the original notice of retirement provided by the retirement system (not to include any future benefit adjustments that may be carried out), whichever is later.
 Any changes submitted after the 120-day grace period will not be accepted.
 If a former spouse, named as beneficiary, remarries, the Survivorship Option may be cancelled.

 May a retiree change a beneficiary after the effective date of retirement?

 Yes.
 If a member retires under the Maximum Retirement Allowance or Option 1 a beneficiary change may occur at any time.
-If a retiree selects Survivorship Option 2, 3, 4(A), 4(B) or 4(C), a beneficiary change may occur within 120 days after the NHRS Board of Trustees approves a disability application or from the effective date of retirement, whichever is later.
+If a retiree selects Survivorship Option 2, 3, 4(A), 4(B) or 4(C), a beneficiary change may occur within 120 days after the NHRS Board of Trustees or its Benefits Committee approves a disability application or from the date of the original notice of retirement provided by the retirement system (not to include any future benefit adjustments that may be carried out), whichever is later.
 NHRS must be notified of the change in writing.
-An exception may be granted to the 120-day requirement when a spouse dies and the retiree remarries.
+An exception may be granted to the 120-day requirement in limited circumstances, including when a spouse dies and the retiree remarries.
+Click here for additional information.

 Taxation - Ordinary Disability